Boundary Layers of Accretion Disks: Wave-Driven Transport and Disk Evolution: Discussion

 \subsection{Global nature of the angular momentum transport}

-Our morphological study in \citetalias{Coleman2021} demonstrates that the waves excited in the vicinity of the BL can propagate over substantial distances in the disk.
-This is clear for the vortex-driven and upper acoustic modes that can propagate from their corotation region near the BL all the way into the outer disk where they get gradually damped.
-However, even the modes which are trapped near the BL --- the lower acoustic waves and the resonant modes --- still travel over a significant radial range in the disk, comparable to $R_\star$.
-This is especially true for the low-$m$ resonant modes, for which the corotation radius can lie quite far out in the disk, see \citetalias{Coleman2021}.
+Our morphological study in \citetalias{Coleman2021} demonstrates that the waves excited in the vicinity of the BL can propagate over substantial distances in the disc.
+This is clear for the vortex-driven and upper acoustic modes that can propagate from their corotation region near the BL all the way into the outer disc where they get gradually damped.
+However, even the modes which are trapped near the BL --- the lower acoustic waves and the resonant modes --- still travel over a significant radial range in the disc, comparable to $R_\star$.
+This is especially true for the low-$m$ resonant modes, for which the corotation radius can lie quite far out in the disc, see \citetalias{Coleman2021}.

 The long-range propagation of the waves makes the angular momentum transport effected by them truly global.
-It gives rise to a non-local coupling between the BL, where the accreting matter uploads its angular momentum and energy to the waves, and the more distant parts of the disk, where the waves dissipate, driving $\dot M$ and injecting their energy into the disk fluid \citep{RRR16}.
-Such non-locality is typical also for the angular momentum transport by the planet-driven density waves in the protoplanetary disks \citep{Lunine1982,GR01,R02,RP2012,PR2012}.
+It gives rise to a non-local coupling between the BL, where the accreting matter uploads its angular momentum and energy to the waves, and the more distant parts of the disc, where the waves dissipate, driving $\dot M$ and injecting their energy into the disc fluid \citep{RRR16}.
+Such non-locality is typical also for the angular momentum transport by the planet-driven density waves in the protoplanetary discs \citep{Lunine1982,GR01,R02,RP2012,PR2012}.

 Because of its non-locality, the wave-driven transport cannot be characterized by a single $\alpha$ parameter, which is often invoked to describe local transport \citep{SS73,BalPap1999}.
 As we demonstrate in \S\ref{sect:alphas}, the values of $\alpha$ near the BL computed using stress $\CS$ and $\dot M$ (which are the same for local transport) are different not only in magnitude but also in sign, see Figure \ref{fig:multi_st}.
-For that reason, the standard methods for calculating the structure and viscous evolution of the disk based on the diffusion-type equation approach \citep{Lynden1974}, would fail to describe the disk in the vicinity of the BL.
-Instead, calculations of the wave-mediated structure of the inner disk need to explicitly account for the long-range propagation and dissipation of the waves excited in the BL.
+For that reason, the standard methods for calculating the structure and viscous evolution of the disc based on the diffusion-type equation approach \citep{Lynden1974}, would fail to describe the disc in the vicinity of the BL.
+Instead, calculations of the wave-mediated structure of the inner disc need to explicitly account for the long-range propagation and dissipation of the waves excited in the BL.